Yb1ku/SAEs-for-Sentence-BERT/docs/introduction.md

 ---

-## 🧭 Documentation Structure

-The documentation is organized as follows:

-- **Quick start**: A minimal guide to set up the environment and run the pipeline.
-- **Introduction to the project**: Motivation, objectives, and context for this research.
-- **SAE models**: Overview of the different Sparse Autoencoder architectures used (Vanilla, TopK, JumpReLU).
-- **Activation Store**: Details of the component responsible for extracting and buffering SBERT embeddings.
-- **Training**: Description of the training pipeline and configuration options for SAE models.
-- **Tutorials**: Practical examples and notebooks demonstrating how to use the codebase.
-- **Results**: Analysis of the features obtained from the SAEs and their interpretation.
----

 This documentation is intended to be modular and accessible.
 Each section can be read independently depending on your interest—whether you're focused on model training, interpretability methods, or practical application.